 Not only is car travel with toddlers tiring and frustrating, but let’s be honest – it’s really dangerous too.
 After all, how can a driver concentrate on the road when a bored child is constantly requiring their attention.
 Or – in case of 2 kids and more – when there is a constant war going on in the back seat…

 I guess I don’t have to tell you that you have to use right car seats for your children or that you have to check that your car is in order before you set in a road trip with kids.
 This article is not about that.
-Instead, it’s about all the hacks for traveling with kids, in particularly toddlers, in a car that will help you survive the long car rides.
+Instead, it’s about all the hacks for traveling with toddlers in a car that will help you survive the long car rides.

 Below are our 9 essential tips for traveling with young kids and toddlers in a car.
-Read on!
+Find out!

 1. Traveling with more than one child in the car?
 Separate the kids!